Summer officially started last week! Do you feel it – the unbearable heat? Do you hear it – the sound of mosquitos

 Publication Date: July 17, 2018

-My First Reaction: That cover though!!
+My Fucking Thoughts: That cover though!!
 Totally catches my increasingly diminishing attention span.
 Also, what is Diane’s secret!?
 I have to know.
 I have to read this.
 Damn this blurb was like crack to me.
 Side note: I do not do crack.

 Back of the Book: A mesmerizing psychological thriller about how a secret can bind two friends together forever…or tear them apart.

-Kit Owens harbored only modest ambitions for herself when the mysterious Diane Fleming appeared in her high school chemistry class.
+Kit Owens harboured only modest ambitions for herself when the mysterious Diane Fleming appeared in her high school chemistry class.
 But Diane’s academic brilliance lit a fire in Kit, and the two developed an unlikely friendship.
 Until Diane shared a secret that changed everything between them.

 More than a decade later, Kit thinks she’s put Diane behind her forever and she’s begun to fulfill the scientific dreams Diane awakened in her.
 But the past comes roaring back when she discovers that Diane is her competition for a position both women covet, taking part in groundbreaking new research led by their idol.
 Soon enough, the two former friends find themselves locked in a dangerous game of cat-and-mouse that threatens to destroy them both.